June 4-Aug. 9, 2018

 Self-paced Professional Unit (non-academic).
 Your zip code must match the billing zip code that the credit card company has on file for you.)

-This course is designed to provide individuals with an introduction to genetic engineering, one of the most rapidly integrated and intensively scrutinized technologies applied to crop production in the United States.
-Individuals will learn the basic steps required to produce a genetically engineered crop, with emphasis on procedures used to develop current crops and innovations that will lead to future products.
-Learners will become familiar with the genetic engineering process, learn to predict how changes in the different steps of the process influence the final crop, and apply their knowledge of genetic engineering technology to plan the development of new genetically engineered crops.
+This module is designed to provide agribusiness professionals with an introduction to genetic engineering in plants.
+Learners will be provided with information about the basic steps needed to produce a genetically engineered plant.
+There will be a focus on methods used to develop current crops and future products.
+Learners will become familiar with the genetic engineering process, learn how changes in the different steps of the process influence the final plant product, and see how genetic engineering technology plays a role in creating new genetically engineered plants.

 High-speed Internet access, email, and ability to view video files.